jtarsenault86/simon_game/README.md

 <p>This is a port of single player Simon for the Arduino Uno or equivalent MCU.</p>
 <p>It is constructed using basic components from an Arduino starter kit.
 A 10 kOhm rotary potentiometer is used for difficulty level selection.</p>
 <p>Note: This is very much a work in progress.
 As I obtain more and better components, I will improve and expand the functionality of the game ...</p>
 <p>At this point I'm working on the game mechanism.
-For now, it's just a level generator.</p>
+For now, it's just a level generator.
+As I get the game working I will eventually modularize the code.</p>

 <p>Folder contents:</p>